AnmolAD1997/project0/README.md

 in the future are:
 1.Better  use of dynamic images
 2.Implement it into a good looking frontend for better experience.
-3.More admin features can be implemented later like handling users and their behaviour.
+3.More admin features can be implemented later like handling users and their behaviour..